worace/lein-cljs-testing-example/README.md

 Currently test output is just displayed in the JS dev console.
 Maybe will add some HTML display at some point.

+__Getting Correct Test Auto-Building__

+I have been struggling a lot with getting correct behavior from the test auto-builder.
+I would like to have the tests run automatically in the browser via figwheel's notification infrastructure whenever a file is saved.

+But running the standard test build with `lein figwheel test` seems to produce inconsistent behavior -- new changes to test files are not usually picked up.

+At the moment, I've found that I need to _also_ run `cljsbuild auto test` as a way of ensuring that test files get re-compiled on every save.
+This combo is a bit frustrating since you need to have 2 build processes going at any time, but it's the only thing I've been able to get working very consistently so far.

 ### Credit

 Thanks to @bhauman for figwheel!
 Most of the ideas in this example were